-This part is easy with Ancestry, because Ancestry doesn’t accept any other vendor’s files.
+This part is easy with Ancestry because Ancestry doesn’t accept any other vendor’s files.
 There is no ability to upload TO Ancestry.
-You have to test with Ancestry if you want results from Ancestry.
+You have to test with Ancestry if you want DNA results from Ancestry.

 Downloading FROM Ancestry

-In order to transfer your autosomal DNA file to another testing vendor, or GedMatch, for either matching or ethnicity, you’ll need to first download the file from Ancestry.
+In order to upload your Ancestry autosomal DNA file to another testing vendor, or GedMatch, for either matching or ethnicity, you’ll need to first download the file from Ancestry.
 This doesn’t in any way affect your DNA matches at Ancestry.
 You’re only downloading a copy of the raw data file.